Contact Contact

 • Metra Locomotive Alternative Fuel Study.
 Completed in 2019, the RTA and Metra investigated the feasibility of converting some portion or all of Metra’s locomotive fleet from diesel fuel to a form of natural gas or other alternative fuel.

-Read how Chicago's transit system is going green, in a blog post:
+Read how Chicago's transit system is helping meet Illinois' climate goals in a blog post:

 A CTA bus on a congested street next to a traffic signal.